The Great Wildebeest Migration

 The Serengeti Wildebeest Migration in Africa

-What is the Great Wildebeest Migration
+What is the Great Wildebeest Migration?

-The Serengeti wildebeest migration and crossings
+Understand The Serengeti wildebeest migration and crossings

-So What is the Great Wildebeest Migration in Africa?
-The great Serengeti and Maasai Mara Wildebeest migration is the movement of vast wildebeests, accompanied by large numbers of zebra, and smaller numbers of Grant’s gazelle, Thomson’s gazelle, eland, and impala.
+What is the Great Wildebeest Migration in Africa?
+The great Serengeti and Masai Mara Wildebeest migration is the movement of vast wildebeests, accompanied by large numbers of zebra, and smaller numbers of Grant’s gazelle, Thomson’s gazelle, eland, and impala.
 These wildebeests and zebras move in an annual pattern that is fairly predictable.
 They migrate yearly, constantly seeking fresh grazing lands and better quality clean water.

 The Great Migration is the largest herd movement of animals on the planet.
 In fact, with up to 1,000 animals per km², the great columns of wildebeest can be seen from space.